What's On & Local Events

 One of the darker paintings is near the M-Shed Museum and harbourside, of The Grim Reaper.
 The white hooded figure is rowing a boat displayed outside the Bristol Life Gallery.
 It used to be on the side of a former cargo ship known as the Thekla, which was moored in the harbour.
 It was too exposed to the elements and was deteriorating rapidly.
 It is now on a long-term loan to M-Shed, where you can also see Banksy’s Tesco Value Petrol Bomb poster on display in the Bristol People Gallery.

-Another of the famous pieces is the artwork called Well Hung Lover, a naked man hanging from a window.
+Another famous piece is the artwork Well Hung Lover, a naked man hanging from a window.
 It is actually on the side of a sexual health clinic on Frogmore Street.
-The best views are from the bridge at the bottom of Park Street that crosses over Frogmore.
+The best views are from the bridge at the bottom of Park Street, which crosses Frogmore.
 At the top of Park Street, in the foyer of the Bristol Museum and Art Gallery, is Banksy’s sculpture called Angel Bust, a statue of an angel with a paint pot on her head.

 Stokes Croft, the heart of Bristol’s cultural quarter, is where you'll find plenty of trendy clothes shops, record stores and quirky boutiques.
 Banksy's painting Mild Mild West is located next to the creative hub The Canteen.
 The whole area resembles an outdoor gallery with colourful graffiti that transforms the walls and buildings.

-Slightly further out of the centre, in Easton where Banksy used to live, contains some of his oldest works and so is a mecca for enthusiasts.
-Cat and Dog – an early Banksy painting of a graffiti-spraying cat, being approached by two threatening dogs – is located on Foster Street, on a wall covered in fantastic street art by many different artists.
+Slightly further out of the centre, in Easton, where Banksy used to live, are some of his oldest works, and so it is a mecca for enthusiasts.
+Cat and Dog - an early Banksy painting of a graffiti-spraying cat, being approached by two threatening dogs - is located on Foster Street, on a wall covered in fantastic street art by many different artists.

 Again in Easton, along Fishponds Road, you will find his hugely popular Gorilla in a Pink Mask on a wall of the former North Bristol Social Club.
 It was mistakenly painted over in 2011, then partially restored and now appears as a ghostly figure looming out of the mist.